 I believe wholeheartedly that there are two types of people in this world: 1) people who are victims and 2) people who are owners.
 Victims and owners don't mesh well together.
 Owners, by default, will always try to get a victim to own their actions, choices, and results.
 Sometimes the victim comes around.
 Often times the victim does not.
 If the latter is the case, the victim must be cut off before the owner falls prey to a victim's paracite tendencies.

 I urge you to assess the relationships in your life.
 Who you choose to spend your time with should be individuals who contribute positively to your well-being.
 Stand up for yourself.
 Be vocal.
 Set boundaries.

 When someone is constantly draining you with the same issues with the same person or situation there is nothing wrong with putting your stake in the ground and saying, "If you don't like being a doormat then get off the floor.
 If you choose to stay there, I don't want to hear about it anymore because then it's your choice.
 If you need help getting up because you are ready to put a stop to this, then I'm here.
-Either way I love you, but I can't do this anymore."
+Either way I love you, and I can't do this anymore."
 It might just be the wakeup call they need...